Diocese of Monterey in California: Sex abuse

-Reverend Gregory Kareta was charged in February 2003 with two counts of child molestation.
-The accuser said that Kareta, then serving at St. Paul the Apostle Catholic Church in Pismo Beach, molested him as an 11-year-old altar boy in the summers of 1972 and 1973.
-The victim said that he reported the abuse to a bishop in the Archdiocese of Los Angeles in 1985, but was encouraged to remain silent about it.
-The charges were dismissed in July 2003 due to the statute of limitations.

-The diocese was sued in March 2003 by a San Luis Obispo man who said he was sexually assaulted in the early 1970s by Reverend Orlando Battagliola.
-The plaintiff said that Battagliola abused him during car rides when he was a ninth grader.
-Battagliola was murdered in 1977 in San Francisco, possibly by a male escort.

-In April 2009, Reverend Antonio Cortes of St. Mary of the Nativity Catholic Church in Salinas was arrested on charges of unlawful sexual behavior with a minor and providing alcohol to a minor.
-His accuser was Chris Lavorato, who said he was 16 years old when Cortes assaulted him.
+In April 2009, Antonio Cortes, pastor of St. Mary of the Nativity Parish in Salinas, was arrested on charges of unlawful sexual behavior with a minor and providing alcohol to a minor.
+His accuser said he was 16 years old when Cortes assaulted him.
 Cortes was convicted in March 2012 of felony charges of sodomy involving a minor and possession of child pornography and sentenced to one year in prison.
 After his release from prison, Cortes fled to Mexico.
-Lavorato sued the diocese in 2018, which settled the lawsuit that same year.
+The victim sued the diocese in 2018 and settled the lawsuit that same year.